JS-LinuxInfra/Python/README.md

 Creates two variables, slices a beginning range, prints the output, slices a range in the middle of a string, and prints this output to the terminal.

+2. `slice_concatenate.py`

+Defines two variables, concatenates the preeceeding slice for each together, assigns to a new variable, and prints to the terminal.

+3. `variable_slice_concatenation.py`

+Defines two variables, concatenates the preeceeding slice for each together with variable length slices, assigns to a new variable, and prints to the terminal.

+4. `negative_indice.py`

+Defines two variables, grabs the last character and saves to a new variable, prints the output to the terminal, then creates another variable, and slices the last four characters, assigns them to a new variable and prints to the terminal.

+5. `correct_string.py`

+Correct the first variable typo by creating a new variable, assigning the correct first letter, and concatenating a corrected slice of this to fix the first variable.

+6. `escape_character.py`

+Define the variable, correct using escape charaters to address the use of quotes within a string.

 ## Code

 This is the code I have written.
 Each program details what the program does and what the end result ended up being.